DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/integrate/integrate.md

 1. Click `registry Integration` on the left navigation bar, and click the `registry Integration` button in the upper right corner.

-1. Select the registry type, fill in the integration name, registry address, user name and password to integrate the external container registry into the platform.
+1. Select the registry type, fill in the integration name, registry address, username and password to integrate the external container registry into the platform.